 Vaccination Requirements for the 2021-22 Academic Year

 Juilliard requires all members of the Juilliard community—students, faculty, and staff, as well as contractors, vendors, food service providers, and guests—to be fully vaccinated for COVID-19 prior to their first entry into Juilliard during the 2021-22 academic year.
 Additionally, Juilliard requires that members of the community receive the COVID-19 booster shot in the spring semester.
-For those who are currently eligible for a booster, you are expected to receive your booster shot no later than January 15.
+For those who are currently eligible for a booster, you were expected to receive your booster shot no later than January 15, or, if not eligible by that date, no later than seven days after becoming eligible.
 Specific details regarding the booster requirement can be found below.

 The Centers for Disease Control (CDC) defines “fully vaccinated” as 14 days after the second dose in a two-dose series, such as the Pfizer-BioNTech or Moderna vaccines, or two weeks after a single-dose vaccine, such as the Johnson & Johnson (Janssen) vaccine.
 Please see the Juilliard College Student Immunization Policy for more information on COVID-19 and other vaccination requirements.